-Demand for resource-efficient products is increasing, says Mike Cole from Michelin Tyre.
-But the tyre labelling regime needs to be changed to help consumers make an informed choice.
+Mike Cole, Head of Public Affairs – UK & North Europe at Michelin Tyre, emphasises that while demand for resource-efficient products is increasing, the tyre labelling regime needs to be changed to help consumers make an informed choice.

 It’s almost unheard of these days for a tender not to ask for evidence of a company’s sustainability, and major contracts can be won or lost on the back of the responses.
 The pounds, shillings and pence are always going to be a critical factor in business to business decision-making, but showing green credentials is now much more than a token box-ticking exercise.